bmingles/deephave-react-spectrum-spike/README.md

 }
 ```

-Then after any local change + build of react-spectruem code,
+Then after any local change + build of react-spectrum code,
 you'll need to re-run `npm run dev`.